Your browser is unsupported

 Blue circles and half circles resembling 3 people

-Project topics range from developing innovative ways to optimize the quality of classroom and experiential educational experiences, to optimizing organizational resources and infrastructure for enacting things like home safety assessments, fatigue management, self-management, and accessible social information and technology.
+Our preview video below describes project topics that have been or are being pursued in response to the needs of clinic and community-based sites on campus or nearby.
+Projects have ranged from developing innovative ways to optimize the quality of classroom and experiential educational experiences, to optimizing organizational resources and infrastructure for enacting things like home safety assessments, fatigue management, self-management, and accessible social information and technology.
+Students successfully accessed their faculty advisor, site mentor, capstone coordinator, and peers within this SOPC for mentorship in rigorously conducting their projects this year in ways that shape the scholarly agenda within our SOPC.

 Mary Khetani headshot